Dr Raphaële Garrod

 My first book, Cosmographical Novelties: Dialectic and Discovery in Early Modern French Prose (Brepols, 2016) highlights the ways in which the humanist retrieval of classical logic and rhetoric provided early modern thinkers with the discursive toolkit they needed in order to shape and disseminate in new vernacular genres the worldviews arising from the so-called Scientific Revolution and from the Great Voyages.

-I am currently writing my second book, Ingenious Animation: François Rabelais and the Physiology of Invention, which intends to offer a new reading of the grotesque in Rabelais works by reconciling the belly and the head.
+My second book François Rabelais and the Physiology of Invention: Ingenious Animation (OUP 2025) explores the medical poetics of inventive, embodied thinking or ingenuity instantiated in Rabelais’s Gargantua and, mostly, his Quart livre.
+It unsettles established dichotomies in Rabelaisian scholarship between Rabelais’ ‘lowly’ laughter and his ‘high’, erudite message and reassesses the Rabelaisian grotesque by highlighting its debts to grotesque ornament, this marginal yet omnipresent Renaissance visual art.
 Envisaged from a medical perspective, culture–whether high humanism or medieval farce–is the spirited outcome of our animation, our ensoulment.
-For Rabelais the writer-physician, our guts and our brain where the labyrinthine crucibles where such animation was kindled: both, anatomical arabesques too.
+For Rabelais the writer-physician, our guts and brains are the labyrinthine crucibles where such animation was kindled: both, anatomical arabesques.

 Teaching